The GUB offers you an opportunity to work for the city and close to its residents:

 Three tests to assess the applicant's intellectual ability and reasoning processes.

-- Third test: English test
+- Third test: foreign language test

 This test, which is voluntary and non-disqualifying, is a multiple-choice test on written knowledge at CEFR level B2.

 Three physical exercises to assess the applicant's agility, maximum static strength and aerobic power.

 Applicants must have a Catalan language B2 (formerly level B) intermediate level or above.
 For exemptions, please see the rules of the call for applicants.

 Three questionnaires and a personal interview to measure, among other things, the applicant's basic personality traits, clinical traits, personal and social adaptation to the environment and the degree to which he or she fits the requested profile.